remix-run/react-router/README.md

 and location transition handling built right in.
 Make the URL your first thought, not an after-thought.

+**Important:** *This is the `master` branch of React Router and may contain changes that are not yet released.
+To see the code for the most recently published release, browse [the `latest` tag](https://github.com/rackt/react-router/tree/latest).*

 ### Docs & Help

 - [Guides and API Docs](https://github.com/rackt/react-router/tree/latest/docs) (latest release)